jaghaimo/transpoffder/README.md

 ## Better Active Sensor Burst

-Do not disable Sustained Burn when using Active Sensor Burst or Neutrino Detector.
+Do not disable Sustained Burn or Neutrino Detector when using Active Sensor Burst.
 Fleet will move slowly for the cool-down duration (instead of doing full stop) and resume full burn afterwards.

 ## Scavenge as You Fly